The Radio Ham: Pye re-recording

 In October 1961 Pye Records produced an audio remake of "The Radio Ham", together with a remake of "The Blood Donor" from the same series.
 These were produced in the style of the radio shows, complete with an invited studio audience, and released as an LP in 1961.
 These recordings have been available more or less continuously ever since, and are also found on several British comedy compilation sets.

 The re-recorded Pye version has a different ending from the original, with Hancock instead announcing over the airwaves that he is selling his radio equipment and inviting bids for it.

 Paul Merton remake

 A remake starring Paul Merton in the Hancock role was broadcast on ITV on 9 February 1996 as part of the series Paul Merton in Galton & Simpson's...

 In popular culture

-The line "Would you stop playing with that radio of yours, I'm trying to get to sleep!" from the Pye re-recording has seen common use in royalty-free sample libraries, leading to its use in singles such as George Michael's "Too Funky".
+The line "Would you stop playing with that radio of yours, I'm trying to get to sleep!" from the Pye re-recording has seen common use in royalty-free sample libraries, leading to its use in singles such as George Michael's "Too Funky" and Hideki Naganuma's "Let Mom Sleep" in the video game Jet Set Radio and the No Sleep Remix in Jet Set Radio Future.